Kuvan (Powder for Oral Solution)

 - Follow the diet plan that your doctor told you about.

-- Some people have had low blood phenylalanine levels with this medicine.
+- Some people have had low blood phenylalanine levels with Kuvan (sapropterin powder for oral solution).
 The chance is raised in children younger than 7 years of age.
 Blood levels that are too low for a long time may lead to very bad health problems.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Kuvan while you are pregnant.
+You will need to talk about the benefits and risks of using Kuvan (sapropterin powder for oral solution) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.